sinaschack/Patient-Review-Analysis-NLP-LLM/README.md

    ```
 4. Set the correct filepath: replace /content/drive/My Drive/Colab Notebooks/google_reviews_synthetic.csv with your file path in the notebook.
 Do the same with trustpilot_reviews_synthetic.csv.

-5. Run all cells top-to-bottom.
+5. In Google Colab, select Runtime -> Run all.

 ---